timelockcoin/tym/doc/README_windows.txt

 -----
 Unpack the files into a directory and run timelockcoin-qt.exe.

-TimelockCoin Core is the original TimelockCoin client and it builds the backbone of the network.
+timelockcoin is the original timelockcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of TimelockCoin transactions;
+However, it downloads and stores the entire history of timelockcoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.